- Placing a Spot Elevation

 Move the mouse to determine the angle of orientation to the Spot Elevation callout and the length of its leader.
 Click to set the angle and leader length.

 Spot Elevations are no longer set to 45-degree increments.

-Move the mouse to adjust the orientation of the Spot Elevation marker.
+Move the mouse to adjust the orientation of the Spot Elevation callout.

-Continuing to move the mouse moves the Spot Elevation marker.
+Continuing to move the mouse moves the Spot Elevation callout.